 kudos command you tell him that you want every other mentioned user a kudos.

-Part of the kudos can be categories which start with a hashtag.
+Part of the kudos can be tags which start with a hash.

 @Kudozza kudos @AnotherUser @AndaThird For fixing the Kubernetes login in no time #caretaker #infrastructure

-This an example for giving a kudos to multiple persons and including multiple categories
+This an example for giving a kudos to multiple persons and including multiple tags

 @Kudozza @SomeUser Helping me solving the installation problem #techwizard

 And as the